Blazemeter/taurus/site/dat/docs/Reporting.md

 - console
 ```

-You can configure Console reporter with its module settings:
+Console reporter has the following settings:

 ```yaml
 modules: